Idan Levy, co-founder, and CEO at ADVANSCREEN tells us about KYC screening.

 Idan Levy: I am 43 years old, an Israeli lawyer with over 15 years of experience in finance & banking (LL.M, LL.B).
 In the past decade, I have been working in the banking sector as a senior compliance manager (Leumi Bank, HSBC), handling financial crimes compliance as well as regulatory compliance affairs.
 After leaving HSBC, I established MITIGATE Compliance & risk management ltd, which is an Israeli compliance consultancy firm, serving today some of the top names in the Israeli financial sector.
 In addition, I am also training compliance officers together with BDO Israel in our joint Compliance Officer Training Program (in Hebrew), the only one of its kind in Israel.

 The idea to build Advanscreen first began when I was working in banks, using the other complicated screening tools.
-There is a real problem in the market when it comes to sanction screening tools: all of the players are focused on the financial services sector, which employs professional compliance staff, but there is no solution for the majority of the market – literally millions of businesses worldwide that are legally required to screen but have non trained staff and fewer resources.
+There is a real problem in the market when it comes to sanctioning screening tools: all of the players are focused on the financial services sector, which employs professional compliance staff, but there is no solution for the majority of the market – literally millions of businesses worldwide that are legally required to screen but have non trained staff and fewer resources.
 We saw that the US treasury – in its unprecedented fine of over 1.3 billion dollars in 2019 – fined companies like EXPEDIA, BLACK&DECKER, and PACCAR – all of which are companies outside the financial services sector.
 We thought: if banks are struggling for years with these duties– when they have most of the knowledge and trained staff – and still receiving fines, than what are all the small and medium businesses expected to do?

 How does ADVANSCREEN innovate?